LassoSoft/LassoGuide/lasso_guide_source/language/traits.rst

 .. member:: null->setTrait(t::trait)

-   Sets the trait of the target object to the parameter.
-The existing trait is replaced.
+   Sets the trait of the target object to the parameter, replacing the existing trait.

 .. member:: null->addTrait(t::trait)

-   Combines the target objects trait with the parameter.
+   Combines the target object's trait with the parameter.

 The `~null->setTrait` method should be used with care since resetting the trait of a type instance may result in many of its member methods becoming unavailable